ismasan/oat/README.md

 ## Switching adapters dinamically

-Adapters can also be passed as argument to serializer instances.
+Adapters can also be passed as an argument to serializer instances.

 ```ruby
 ProductSerializer.new(product, nil, Oat::Adapters::HAL)
 ```

 That means that your app could switch adapters on run time depending, for example, on the request's `Accept` header or anything you need.

+Not: a different library could be written to make adapter-switching auto-magical for different frameworks, for example using [Responders](http://api.rubyonrails.org/classes/ActionController/Responder.html) in Rails.

 ## Installation